How to give gifts that wow: the ultimate guide

 To make a great gift out of someone’s hobbies and interests, though, you might have to think outside the box.
 If they like football, don’t just buy them another shirt, buy them some memorabilia of their favourite team or stadium from way back when.
 Use their interests as a springboard for ideas; don’t just buy the first gift you think of.

-This is one of the most fun, and most effective, techniques for choosing a gift.
-It starts with a brainstorm - of your most treasured memories with the person, of the times you’ve laughed (or cried) hardest together.
+This is one of the most fun and effective techniques for choosing a gift.
+It starts with a brainstorm - of your most treasured memories with the person, of the times you’ve laughed (or cried) most together.
 If you’re not particularly close, think about conversations you’ve had and what came of them.

 Then comes the challenging bit - turning these ideas into thoughtful gifts.
 Where were you in those moments that stuck?
 What was the highlight of the day?

 The goal from asking these questions is to find a theme that you can work with for a gift.
-You can take the theme in whatever direction you like, but basing it off personal memories makes the gift all the more thoughtful.
+You can take the theme in whatever direction you like, but basing it off personal memories makes the gift all the better.

 It’s also worth taking a step back to think about why you’re buying the present in the first place - you can personalise a gift based on the occasion, as well as the recipient.